 Spoiler Alert: you don't have to worry about it.

-In 2015, the EU recently made a major change to its VAT regulations that requires businesses to pay VAT according to the locations of consumers.
+In 2015, the EU made a major change to its VAT regulations that require businesses to pay VAT according to the locations of consumers.
 This was meant mainly for large companies that have been avoiding higher taxes by establishing presences in places with lower VAT.
 Unfortunately, this also put a burden on independent creators who sell digital products to customers in Europe.

 Going forward, this is what creators on Gumroad need to do to properly handle VAT for their digital products:

 Go back to making awesome stuff.

 In other words, we're on it.
 Gumroad collects VAT as required and remits it to the EU.
 You won't need to fill out any forms, register for anything, or send anything out.
 Your (EU-based) customers, will see (and pay) the added VAT on their purchases.

 When you sign up with Gumroad, you are agreeing in our Terms of Service that you are basically selling your products to us, and we are selling them on your behalf.